 A Sensory Processing Disorder (SPD) is a condition that exists when sensory signals don’t get organised into appropriate responses.
 An adult with SPD finds it difficult to process and act on information received through the senses, which creates challenges in performing countless everyday tasks.
 Motor clumsiness, behavioral problems, anxiety, depression, work failure, and other impacts may result if the disorder is not treated effectively.

 What do people experience with SPD?

 Sensory Processing Disorder can affect adults in only one sense–for example, just touch or just sight or just movement–or in multiple senses.
 One adult with SPD may over-respond to sensation and find clothing, physical contact, light, sound, food, or other sensory input to be unbearable.
 Another might under-respond and show little or no reaction to stimulation, even pain or extreme hot and cold.
 In adults whose sensory processing of messages from the muscles and joints is impaired, posture and motor skills can be affected.
 Still others exhibit an appetite for sensation that is in perpetual overdrive.
 These adults are often misdiagnosed – and inappropriately medicated – for ADHD.

 Sensory Processing Disorder in those who reach adulthood without treatment also experience symptoms and continue to be affected by their inability to accurately and appropriately interpret sensory messages.

 Many health care professionals are not trained to recognise sensory issues.
 It is important to seek help from professionals who are qualified in sensory processing through the Sensory Integration Network, such as Cocoon Solutions.

 How Sensory Processing Disorder is treated

-Treatment for Sensory Processing Disorder helps parents and others who live and work with sensational children to understand that Sensory Processing Disorder is real, even though it is “hidden.”
-With this assurance, they become better advocates for their child at school and within the community.
+Treatment for Sensory Processing Disorder helps those who live and work with sensational adults to understand that Sensory Processing Disorder is real, even though it is “hidden.”
+With this assurance, they become better advocates for their loved one at work and within the community.